Protecting What Matters Most

 • Restricting transfer of property

-How Long Does a Final Protective Order Last?
+How Long Does a Final Protective Order Last in San Antonio?

 The state of Texas offers three separate types of protective orders.
-The final order, also known as the permanent order, is issued by the civil court upon application.
-These last approximately two years, essentially on the second anniversary of the date the order was issued.
+The final order, also known as the permanent order, is issued by a civil court upon application.
+These orders generally last approximately two years, ending on the second anniversary of the date the order was issued.

-If you need the judge to extend the duration of the order, then the following must have taken place:
+If you need the judge to extend the duration of the order, one of the following must have occurred:

-• The abuser caused a serious bodily injury to you or a member of your household.
+• The abuser caused a serious bodily injury to you or a household member.

-• The same petitioner had two or more protective orders filed against the abuser and in each of those prior cases, the judge found that the abuser committed family violence and was likely to do it again.
+• The same petitioner had two or more protective orders issued against the abuser, and in each prior case, the judge found that the abuser committed family violence and was likely to do so again.

 • “The service Attorney Carrillo and team provided was unequivocally the best service in the San Antonio area.” - Marques H.